GenericMappingTools/pygmt/.github/ISSUE_TEMPLATE/4-release_checklist.md

 **Before release**:
 - [ ] Check [SPEC 0](https://scientific-python.org/specs/spec-0000/) to see if we need to bump the minimum supported versions of GMT, Python and core package dependencies (NumPy/Pandas/Xarray)
-- [ ] Run `make codespell` to check common misspellings.
-If there are any, either fix them or add them to `ignore-words-list` in `pyproject.toml`
 - [ ] Check to ensure that:
   - [ ] All tests pass in the ["GMT Legacy Tests" workflow](https://github.com/GenericMappingTools/pygmt/actions/workflows/ci_tests_legacy.yaml)
   - [ ] All tests pass in the ["GMT Dev Tests" workflow](https://github.com/GenericMappingTools/pygmt/actions/workflows/ci_tests_dev.yaml)